stephengold/V-Sport/README.md

 ### Demos

-Six demo applications are included:
+Seven demo applications are included:
 + ConveyorDemo
 + NewtonsCradle
 + Pachinko
 + SplitDemo
 + TestGearJoint
++ ThousandCubes
 + Windlass

 Documentation for the demo apps is at